codaamok/PSBusinessTime/docs/Test-WorkingDay.md

 Test-WorkingDay -Date (Get-Date '2022-04-11 22:00:00') -StartHour (Get-Date '08:00:00') -FinishHour Get-Date '23:00:00'
 ```

-The function will return true as the datetime is within the defined parameters.
+The function will return true because the datetime is within the defined parameters.
 2022-04-11 is a Monday, and 22:00 is between 08:00 and 23:00.
 Note: a datetime object is passed for both -StartHour and -FinishHour, however only the time is used for calculation.
 The date is ignored.